 Bad breath (outside of the norm, of course), difficulty moving, confusion, disorientation, skin and/or changes, and so on are other changes you want to keep an eye on.

 There are a number of ways that you can help your dog transition from adulthood to senior dog territory while respecting his or her dignity and aging honorably alongside your pal.
 I share a list of products that I find extremely helpful for aging dogs.
 You can find a link in the right hand column on this site.

-I’m crazy about the dehydrated and freeze dried diets for older dogs.
+There are some decent dehydrated and freeze dried diets for older dogs.
 Add warm water and you have a homemade meal for your dog; plus it’s nice and soft for those with oral issues.
 When you feed a better diet, your dog will require less food and this cuts back on calories. *Note: low grade kibble food causes dogs to gain weight because they DO NOT get the nutrition their body needs, and dry food is tougher on the kidneys and liver due to the lack of moisture.

 So, consider switching to a better dog food.
 When feeding a formula like the ones I recommended above; there’s no need to switch to a geriatric diet.
 There is more nutritional value in high quality foods for the most part and, because older dogs require fewer calories, making dietary adjustments is one of the best lines of defense you have against the rigors of aging.